 How Bazilion is different

-Bazilion is openly OpenClaw-inspired: it borrows OpenClaw’s prompt-only skill format, and it can import skills straight from a local OpenClaw install.
-But it is a different kind of tool with a different center of gravity.
-If you know OpenClaw, this page explains what’s the same, what’s different, and why.
+Bazilion is also openly OpenClaw-inspired in its prompt-only skill compatibility: it can import skills from a local OpenClaw install.
+It is still a different kind of tool with a different center of gravity.

 The one-line difference

-Section titled “The one-line difference”OpenClaw is a personal AI gateway — it connects one assistant to the many channels you already use (WhatsApp, Telegram, iMessage, Signal, and more) and extends it with a rich plugin system.
+Section titled “The one-line difference”OpenClaw is a personal AI gateway — it connects one assistant to many channels and extends it through a large plugin and skill ecosystem.

 What Bazilion is built around

-Section titled “What Bazilion is built around”Teams, from templates
+Section titled “What Bazilion is built around”One canonical Team roster

 A shared place to work

-Section titled “A shared place to work”Every agent belongs to exactly one group, which provides one filesystem root
+Section titled “A shared place to work”Every Agent belongs to exactly one Team.
+The Team supplies one filesystem

-(optionally a symlink to a real project), one USER.md of shared context,
+root (optionally a symlink to a real project), one shared USER.md, one Agent

-Section titled “Memory that’s shared and searchable”Group memory is markdown indexed with qmd (BM25 search).
-Any agent in the group can write a decision once and another can find it later by searching — memory is a team resource, not a per-agent log.
+Section titled “Memory that is shared and searchable”Team memory is markdown indexed with qmd (BM25 search).
+A member can write a decision once and another can find it later.
+It is a Team resource, not a per-Agent transcript or a vector database.

-Section titled “A mailbox between agents”Agents coordinate through durable messages (send_message, read_inbox,
+Section titled “A mailbox under policy”Agents coordinate through durable messages (send_message, read_inbox, and

 Architecture differences